abhiwand/atk/README.md

 * launcher/ - starts up our application, launches parts of our app
 * package/ - packaging for VM's, RPM's
 * python/ - python client code
+* python-examples/ - internal example code, add examples here so we don't have to email scripts around
 * scripts/ - RPM packaging
 * shared/ - mostly code for our meta-data repository, SQL scripts for our meta-data repository
 * testutils/ - some test utility code that get re-used between tests in different modules